 - Acidity Level: 0.19%

 - Fragrance: Pronounced and strong, endowed with distinct vegetal hints of artichoke, wild chicory and sweet almond.

 - Color: Beautiful intense golden yellow with warm green hues

-- Taste: Rotund and elegant with a rich flavor of freshly mowed grass and aromatic notes of mint, rosemary and black pepper.
-Bitterness is powerful and pungency balanced
+- Taste: armonius and elegant with a rich flavor of freshly mowed grass and aromatic notes artichoke and thistle.
+Bitterness and spiciness are powerful and well balanced

 - Extraction System: Modern continuous system